krishmoran/DropBot/README.md

 # DropBot
 For the hottest collections and drops -- buy and resell automatically with ease

-# README Boilerplate

-A template of README best practices to make your README simple to understand and easy to use.

 ## Table of Contents

 - [Installation](#installation)